demonyangyue/gopl/README.md

-The repository is my personal exercises for the book <The Go Progamming Language>.
+The repository is my personal exercises for the book "The Go Progamming Language".

 ### Build and run